mo-khan98/Airpods-Volume-Memory/README.md

 # AirPods Volume Memory

 A tiny native macOS menu-bar app for Apple Silicon Macs to fix the annoying bug where each time you connect your airpods, the volume resets to 50%.
 It watches the current output audio device, remembers the volume you set for AirPods, and restores that volume the next time those AirPods become the active output device.
+This bug was super annoying to me, hope this app helps you if it annoyed you as well lol.

 ## How It Works